Divyagoyal002/MachineLearning/README.md

 - Connect all your financial accounts in one place for seamless integration and real-time updates.
 - Integrate with popular payment services and banking platforms for effortless transactions.

-### 🤝 Collaborative Tools
-- Collaborate with experts, friends, and family members to optimize your financial strategy.
-- Share insights, discuss opportunities, and work together towards financial success.

-### 📚 Educational Resources
-- Access a wealth of educational resources, including interactive simulations, video lectures, and informative articles.
-- Enhance your financial literacy and make smarter decisions with Finnovative.

 ## Getting Started

 ### Installation